Asbestos Exposure in Coast Guard Veterans

 - VA health care: Veterans can pursue treatment options through the VA’s medical system and get low-cost or free care.
 The VA health care system includes doctors who specialize in treating mesothelioma.

 - Other benefits: Veterans and their families may qualify for other benefits like a pension and reimbursement of funeral costs.
-There are also more specific forms of disability compensation that veterans may qualify for based on their individual needs.
+Based on their individual needs, veterans may also qualify for more specific forms of disability compensation.

 After a mesothelioma diagnosis, Coast Guard veterans should file a VA claim as soon as possible.
 Mesothelioma is very aggressive and can spread quickly, so receiving compensation and treatment as soon as possible can be very helpful.

-More Help for Coast Guard Veterans With Mesothelioma
+We Can Help U.S. Coast Guard Veterans with Mesothelioma

-Mesothelioma Hope’s skilled team of fellow veterans, VA-accredited personnel, and caring Patient Advocates can help you pursue VA benefits and private financial aid with less stress.
+Mesothelioma Hope’s skilled team of fellow veterans, VA-accredited personnel, and caring Patient Advocates can help you pursue VA benefits, treatments, and compensation with less stress.

 Download your Free Veterans Compensation Guide to learn more about the types of compensation and benefits you may qualify for.